 Labor Day’s come and gone, and the leaves are starting to turn color here in New England, so we at Sea Change are highlighting some of our summer programming.
 We focused a lot on sustainable agriculture, economic alternatives, green jobs, and the climate crisis.
 Check out some of our summer shows below.

 Sea Change Co-Host Francesca Rheannon has a modest proposal for building demand for energy efficiency: a Home Energy Savings Equal Opportunity Program.
-Click to continue reading and listen to the show…
+Continue reading

 It’s tough to make predictions, especially about the future.
 Yogi Berra said that.
 He also said, the future ain’t what it used to be.
 For Glen Hiemstra, the future holds the key to current planning.
 The founder of the website futurist.com, Hiemstra consults for businesses and governments on how to take the long view on trends.
 In his book, Turning the Future into Revenue, he argues that the planning horizon should stretch out for several decades in order to meet the sustainability challenges we face right now.